 Disabling promiscuous mode is very easy.
 Just provide minus before

 Add Second IP To Network Interface

-Linux operating system have the ability to set multiple IP addresses into single interface.
-Only restriction about IP address is that alternative IP addresses must be in the same network.
-This operation is called as adding new alias to the network interface.
+Linux operating system has the ability to set multiple IP addresses into a single interface.
+The only restriction about IP address is that alternative IP addresses must be in the same network.
+This operation is called as adding a new alias to the network interface.

 $ sudo ifconfig ens3:1 192.168.122.201

 Removing alias or alternative IP addresses can be done like below.

 MAC addresses are assigned by the hardware manufacturer.
 Generally known as unchangeable but in the network stack, MAC addresses can be changed.
 Use the following command to change the MAC address.